top of page

 Description: The objective of this proposal is to provide protected time for the career development of Dr. Baez and to examine the feasibility and preliminary efficacy of virtual reality mindfulness meditation to decrease injury-related fear, improve jump-landing biomechanics, and alter brain activity in women 9 to 12 months after ACL reconstruction.

-Description: The objective of this proposal is to examine the preliminary efficacy of virtual reality mindfulness meditation to decrease injury-related fear and improve lower extremity reaction time in patients 9 to 12 months after ACL reconstruction.
+and improve lower extremity reaction time in patients 9 to 12 months after ACL reconstruction.

 Publications & Funding: Text